nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 5. Wait a few minutes for Azure to create the Run As account.
 You can track the creation progress in the menu under Notifications.

 6. When the process finishes, it will create an asset named AzureRunAsConnection in the specified Automation account.
-The connection asset holds the application ID, tenant ID, subscription ID, and certificate thumbprint.
-Remember the application ID, because you'll use it later.

 ## Create the Azure Logic App and execution schedule